Ellariel/academic-profile/content/authors/admin/_index.md

 bio: My research interests include sustainability as a general concept.

 # Interests to show in About widget
-interests:
+#interests:
-  - Sustainability and Environmental Psychology
+#  - Sustainability and Environmental Psychology
-  - Social Data Science and Green computing
+#  - Social Data Science and Green computing
-  - Artificial Intelligence and Reinforcement Learning
+#  - Artificial Intelligence and Reinforcement Learning

 # Education to show in About widget
 education: